shiva123-coder/neupane-kitchen/README.md

  - As a site user, I want to be able to have a personalized user profile so that I can recover the access to my account and use the website
  - As a site user, I want to be able to add reviews to the available menu so that I can provide useful feedback for other customers and help them to select the favorite menu
  - As a site user, I want to be able to add comments to the articles in the blog so that I can interact with other users or customers and share interesting information related to the articles
- - As a site user, I want to be able to search the menu by name and / or description so that I can find a specific food from the available menu which I like to order
+ - As a site user, I want to be able to search the menu by name and/or description so that I can find a specific food from the available menu which I like to order
  - As a site user, I want to be able to sort the list of available menu so that I can easily identify the menu by cheapest price, most expensive price  and alphabetical order
  - As a site user, I want to be able to sort a specific category from the available menu so that I can easily find the menu from specific category by cheapest price, most expensive price  and alphabetical order to suit my diet